CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise4-Build-and-run-OSU-Benchmarks.md

     ![alt](image/EX4-Task2-Step2.png)

-3. Run the following command in **Terminal**, it enable execution for this script.
+3. Run the following command in **Terminal**, it enables execution for this script.

     ```bash
     sudo su -